blgo/personal-page/site/content/projects/flask-realtime-restapi.md

 1. <b>Realtime updates:</b> Uses Flask-SocketIO and Eventlet.</br>
 2. <b>RESTful:</b> Flask-RESTful api provides function wrappers and predefined methods (GET, POST, PUT, DELETE).</br>
 3. <b>Charts:</b> Charts.js: Fast and lightweight.</br>
+4. <b>Database: Mongoengine is a simple declarative API, similar to the Django ORM.
+MongoDB offers flexibility and low maintenance  permanent storage.</br>
    </br>

 PD: Yes, it is a very naive implementation and easy to break, please don't :D .
 I hope I had all the time in world to make it bit more resiliant.